sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/service-discovery/README.md

 ## How does registry and discovery work in Spring based application using Eureka server?
-In a Spring based application that uses Eureka registry there will need to be a Eureka server that will be running.
+In a Spring based application there will need to be a Eureka registry that is running.
 This Eureka server will act as the registry server where all the microservices will registry themselves.
+Once registered, any client wanting to connect and communincate with each can use service discovery to find an instance of that service to connect and communicate.